 Jours Pâles have an interesting and in some ways non-standard sound.
 Not because they’re especially avant-garde or experimental, but because of the way that they combine a few different ingredients from different musical brews into something of their own making.
 Continue reading “Jours Pâles – Éclosion (Review)”

 This is the debut album from Dutch blackened post-punk/metal Ainsoph.

 Ainsoph’s material is constructed from a sort of atypical blackened base that takes in elements of post-metal, post-rock, post-punk, avant-garde, progressive rock, doom, blackgaze, and jazz.
 It’s an eclectic mix on paper, but in execution Continue reading “Ainsoph – Ω – V (Review)”

 Irk are a noise rock band from the UK and this is their debut album.

-Tombs are a US post-black metal band and this is their fourth album.
+Unfold are a post-hardcore band from Switzerland and this is their fourth album.

 Unfold play a mixture of hardcore, metal, and sludge, all wrapped up in emotive intensity and sophisticated heaviness.
 Continue reading “Unfold – Banshee O Beast (Review)”